mautic/mautic-documentation/pages/28.Marketplace/default.en.md

 #### Maintainers

-In this section is a list of maintainers of the plugin on Packagist.
+In this section is a list of maintainers of the Plugin on Packagist.
 There may be more contributors in the GitHub repository.
-There is also a link to the maintainer's Packagist detail page where you can browse other PHP packages of the same author.
+There is also a link to the maintainer's Packagist detail page where you can browse other PHP packages by the same maintainer.

 #### GitHub Info